powsybl/powsybl-tutorials/metrix/src/main/README.md

 Note: These two files (network file and timeseries file) are used throughout all exercises of the tutorial.

-In mapping output, you should have the following network:\
+All of the following exercices will start with a mapping of the timeseries to the network.
+After the mapping phase, you will have the following network:\
 ![image](images/result_mapping_ss_HDVC.png)